DuckyBoi-XD/Duck-Stratagem/README.md

 # Duck Stratagem

-The Helldivers 2 arcade game (Stratagem Hero) made with python using pygame
+This projct is basically just the Helldivers 2 arcade game (Stratagem Hero) made with python using pygame.

 ## Features